Contact Lens Care

 Your eyes could be hurting from your contact lenses for a couple of reasons; however, it is most likely down to them not being the right fit for your eyes.
-It’s advisable to have a copy of your prescription with you when you order your lenses, just so you know you’re ordering exactly what you need.
+It’s advisable to have a copy of your prescription with you when you order your lenses so that you know you're ordering exactly what you need.
 Eye pain from contact lens wear can also be a concern as it may indicate an eye infection.
 Remember, if your eyes don’t feel right, look good or seem well, you need to see an eye care practitioner for a check-up.
 Sometimes a minor contact lens irritation, if left untreated, can develop into a more serious problem — occasionally one that can be sight-threatening.

 What should I do if my contact lenses are hurting my eyes?